POLL: Biden shows poorly in Arkansas, Trump numbers indicate decline - NewsBreak

 On the other side, 41% of the respondents said the allegations were not serious, with 12% stating not too serious and 29% stating it was not serious at all.
 The other 7% were undecided on the classified document question.Talk Business & Politics, Hendrix poll shows Arkansans’ views on recreational marijuana, abortion rules

-Roby Brock, host of Talk Business & Politics on FOX 16 and Talk Business & Politics editor-in-chief, said these poll results could be used to re-think political messaging.
+Roby Brock, host of Capitol View on KARK 4 News and Talk Business & Politics editor-in-chief, said these poll results could be used to re-think political messaging.

 “We used to say all politics is local, but with the influence of national media on voter attitudes it may be more accurate to declare all politics are national,” Brock said.
 “Biden’s unpopularity is no doubt dragging on other Democratic candidates, although Chris Jones is a bit of an exception.
 Trump’s negatives don’t make him popular to attract general election voters, but I expect Republicans will use opposition to Biden as their main message.”